PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 18 plans.md

 - [ ] Session Start: _Railway Aftermath_
 	- Geralt has another vision from the [[Legacy Stone]], finally unlocking it, causing him to go into a coma that is not healable by the players
+		- OR if Geralt's player can make the session,
 	- *Forge* is either found taking refuge in the Rageblight village or in the jail of Wroat with Aeren & Baelin.

 - [ ] NPC Developments